melbournebioinformatics/MelBioInf_docs/docs/tutorials/galaxy_101/galaxy_101.md

 Now that’s better.
 There was a lot of other functionality hidden behind that edit (<img src="../media/Galaxy-edit.png" width=20 />) icon.
 You can change a file’s data type, convert its format and many other things.
 Feel free to play around with them at a later date.

-Ok, back to the tools..
+Ok, back to the tools.

 ### Example 1: Histogram and summary statistics